miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Dropped Sheriff sword on the roof, thanks MooCHa for missing models.
 +Restored guard in the tutorial, thanks MalkyJeff and burgermeister.
 +Corrected issues of new Vandal options and removed Skyeline trigger.
-+Restored proper Giovanni spirit use and inventory disciplines slot.
++Restored proper Giovanni spirit use and inventory Disciplines slot.
 +Increased cemetery gate health and restored basic patch spawn rates.
 +Improved bobcat, forklift, Chinese mugger and Obfuscator sequences.
 +Restored sewer-cabbie rat for Malkavians and wolf-ending easter egg.